netascode/nac-test/README.md

 An additional directive exists to render a single test suite per (YAML) list item in chunks, which is useful for handling large datasets by splitting them across multiple template files.
 This is a variant of `iterate_list` that would still create separate folders.

+> **Note:** This directive is experimental and may change in future versions.
+It is not subject to semantic versioning guarantees.

 ```
 {# iterate_list_chunked <YAML_PATH_TO_LIST> <LIST_ITEM_ID> <JINJA_VARIABLE_NAME> <OBJECT_PATH> <CHUNK_SIZE> #}
 ```